-An Authorized Representative (AR) may act on behalf of an individual if they have appropriate consent.
-Documentation must be provided to verify an individual is authorized to act on the applicant's behalf before they can be established as the AR on Worker Portal.
+An Authorized Representative (AR) may act on behalf of an individual if the AR has appropriate consent.
+Documentation must be provided to verify an individual is authorized to act on the client's behalf before they can be established as the client's AR on Worker Portal.

 - A. The following individuals may act as AR for an applicant or recipient: - 1.
 The spouse, if currently married and there is NO existing divorce decree; - 2.
 The verified statutory benefit payee; - 3.
 The representative payee receiving the SSI benefit.
 For payees listed on SDX, no further verification is required; - 4.
 The court appointed guardian (with documentation); or - 5.
-The Power of Attorney (POA) (with documentation). - B. [Individuals who do not meet the AR criteria listed above must provide a written statement signed by the applicant/recipient specifically allowing them to act on their behalf for State Supplementation.
-Written statements must be dated to indicate when the AR designation begins. - C. AR designation remains valid until the case becomes inactive or permission is rescinded by the client or subsequent AR while the State Supplementation case is active.]
+The Power of Attorney (POA) (with documentation). - B. Individuals who do not meet the authorized representative criteria listed above must provide a written statement signed by the applicant/recipient specifically allowing them to act on their behalf for State Supplementation.
+Written statements must be dated and must be provided at application, reapplication, and recertification.